hyperledger/iroha-2-docs/src/guide/security/security-principles.md

 # Security Principles

-To ensure secure interactions with Iroha installations, organizations and individual users need to work together.
+Organisations and individual users need to work together to ensure secure interactions with Iroha installations.
 This topic explains the basic principles behind this cooperation.

 ## General Security Principles